Client/Agency Relationship Sustainability

 The marketing environment has become vast and complex.
 Few agencies offer the entire spectrum of marketing services in a way that is satisfactory and acceptable to their clients.
 The need for greater specialization is forcing clients to hire multiple agencies but is making it difficult to bring these fragmented agencies under one integrated marketing communications umbrella.
 With the increasing use of social media, there is also greater blurring of functions such as advertising, PR and digital strategies.
 These are all converging in a way not seen before.

-The volatile economy is forcing both agencies and clients to do business with smaller teams than they had in the past.
-This leaves both the partners with young but less experienced personnel and contributes to a general increase in stress and distrust as they are asked to do more with fewer resources.
+The volatile economy is forcing both agencies and clients to do business with smaller teams than in the past.
+This leaves both partners with young but less experienced personnel and contributes to a general increase in stress and distrust as they are asked to do more with fewer resources.

 Agencies complain of having to deal with more decision-makers on the client-side.
 These increased points of contact slow down the decision-making process and increase frustration.
 Agency executives also complain of being treated as commodities with overemphasis on the bottom-line.